parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 In addition to running regression tests, the Parthenon CI makes use of a Github python app to report performance metrics on machines of interest i.e. (power9 nodes).
 Currently, the apps source files are located in parthenon/scripts/python/packages/parthenon_performance_app.
-To add additional tests metrics can be plotted by making changes to these scripts.
-In general, the app works by taking performance metrics that are ouput from a file from one of the regression tests.
+To add additional tests metrics changes will need to be made to the scripts located in the folder: parthenon/scripts/python/packages/parthenon_performance_app.
+In general, the app works by taking performance metrics that are ouput to a file when a regression test is executed.
 This output is read by the app and compared with metrics that are stored in the wiki (json format).
 The metrics are then plotted in a png file which is also uploaded to the wiki.
 Finally, a markdown page is created with links to the images and is uploaded to the wiki.